 HMRC are conscious that some company directors and officers deliberately exploit the UK tax system.
-They are often abused by shelf companies protecting the directors by a ring-fence referred to as “limited liability”.

-Company directors then can, however, remain personally liable when they do not pay:

-However, the evidence must then demonstrate the company’s deliberate intent or failure to pay was:

-- Result of neglect;

-The risk for Directors in an Insolvency owing Tax?

-The risk of company directors being hounded when their company has unpaid tax when insolvent, remains minimal.
-Company directors who experience two or more company insolvencies in a five period need to take advice from an independent insolvency practitioner before considering launching a further limited company.

-It included allowing HMRC to issue joint liability notices (JLN) to directors of companies under certain conditions.
-They may now be issued to company directors who repeatedly have insolvent companies and outstanding tax.
-It applies in particular if a director has two or more insolvencies in the last five years.

-- If the companies liquidated, owed tax or had not submitted returns operating to the outstanding tax;

-- the newco created after the old co then failed in the five year period, again owing tax with the same director;

-Resulting in the director remaining jointly liable with the first company failure tax liability at the moment the JLN is issued along with the second company tax liability owing at the time of the JLN along with any tax liability resulting within five years of the date the JLN.

-JLNs are to be directed at those directors who repeatedly flout company law, leaving a trail of failed companies and crown debt.
-HMRC hope to close the net on fraudulent directors and along with changes affected December 1st 2020. to HMRC status when paid out stop, payments in preference to HMRC by directors.
-Interesting times ahead.

-Can HMRC hold directors liable for tax?
-If so, who is Liable for Unpaid PAYE?

-No. 13.
-HMRC are conscious that some company directors and officers deliberately exploit the UK tax system.
 Shelf companies often abuse them, protecting the directors by a ring-fence referred to as “limited liability”.

 Company directors then can, however, remain personally liable when the company can’t pay PAYE to HMRC:

 However, the evidence must then demonstrate the company’s deliberate intent or failure to pay was:

 - Result of neglect;

 The risk for Directors in an Insolvency owing Tax?

 The risk of company directors being hounded when their company has unpaid tax, when insolvent, remains minimal.
 Company directors who experience two or more company insolvencies in a five-year period need to take advice from an independent insolvency practitioner before considering launching a further limited company.

 It included allowing HMRC to issue joint liability notices (JLN) to directors of companies under certain conditions.
 They may now be issued to company directors who repeatedly have insolvent companies and outstanding tax.
 It applies in particular if a director has two or more insolvencies in the last five years.

 - If the companies liquidated, owed tax or had not submitted returns operating to the outstanding tax;

 - The new company, created after the original co, then failed in the five-year period, again owing tax with the same director;

 Resulting in the direct or remaining jointly liable with the first company failure tax liability at the moment.
 The JLN is issued along with the second company tax liability owing at the time of the JLN, along with any tax liability resulting within five years of the date of the JLN.

 JLNs are to be directed at those directors who repeatedly flout company law, leaving a trail of failed companies and crown debt.
 HMRC hope to close the net on fraudulent directors, along with changes affected December 1st 2020.
 To HMRC status, when paid out stop, payments in preference to HMRC by directors.
 Interesting times ahead.

 Can HMRC hold directors liable for tax?
 If so, who is Liable for Unpaid PAYE?